OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-104-en.md

 ![XiangShan family](./figs/biweekly-104/xiangshan-2.jpg)

-We also held the tutorial of Unity Chip for the first time, sharing with everyone the exploration and practice of software-native open-source chip intelligent crowdsourcing verification.
+We also held the workshop of Unity Chip for the first time, sharing with everyone the exploration and practice of software-native open-source chip intelligent crowdsourcing verification.

 ![Unity Chip workshop](./figs/biweekly-104/unity_chip.jpg)